-We all have our overview response of our condition.
+We all have our broad response to our condition.
 Where our hope levels are.
 How we are coping.
 If our view of our situation is particularly negative or more optimistic.
 (I am overly cynical myself).
 Here we have an entire belief system that generally controls how we habitually respond to pain.
 Like my typically negative responses, which I constantly work on.
 How we habitually respond to pain.
 Our beliefs about pain.
 All broad views of chronic illness.
 And this area is harder to manage.
 It is ingrained from our early years of coping and from our personality type to how we manage stress.

 I also believe optimistically that pain can be managed under the right conditions.
 If I do meditation, take my medications and exercise regularly.
 I might achieve some pain management.
 So there is a level of hope in my belief system.

 How am I coping?
 This fluctuates but it important reflection of where you are.
 If you are coping poorly then your outlook on pain is not going to be positive.
 If you are coping well then your outlook is going to be looking much better.
 We respond to that by trying to figure out what is Not working for us and trying to change those things, or add things, to find the balance we lost.

 Then we have our daily responses.
 I get a migraine for example and I get frustrated. depressed, angry, irritated and/or sad.
 This area is somewhat easier to manage, but in the moment of pain, I must say it is harder than people think.
 It is just that we have some control over our reaction to illness and pain.